Toyota Coaster: Petrol Engines

+Diesel Engines

 Conversions

 The Toyota Coaster is used for motor home conversions.
 Retired Coasters are converted for home use by removal of most of the passenger seats, and the addition of beds, kitchens, TV, sink, water tanks, annexes and other fixtures.

 The Toyota Coaster has also been used as a road–rail vehicle on the Asato Line with extensive DMV modifications such as an elongated bonnet that houses a mechanism that deploys the front steel wheels and lowers the rear steel wheels which allows the vehicle to run on rails.
 The original rear axles still move the vehicle in rail mode.